The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Analysis of the case

 Suppose for a contradiction that the common tangent coincides with $H(\cdot;c)$ when $y=y_a \in (\hyo(c),\hyt(c))$.
 It is obvious from the geometry of $H_l$ that then $y_a>y_c$; also $H_r$ must be concave at $y_a$.
 This in turn forces $H(\cdot;c)$ to lie strictly below the common tangent when $y=y_c$, a contradiction.

-Applying Proposition \ref{prop:DayKar} we obtain the solution $V$ to \eqref{def-V} and conclude~that~\eqref{eq:VWdef}~solves \eqref{eq:defqc}.
-The double tangency equations \eqref{eq:system-y1y2} confirm that $W(\cdot;c)$ is of class $C^1(1,\infty)$. \end{proof} $\Box$
+Applying Proposition \ref{prop:DayKar} we obtain the solution $V$ to \eqref{def-V} and conclude that~\eqref{eq:VWdef} solves~\eqref{eq:defqc}.
+The double tangency equations \eqref{eq:system-y1y2} confirm that $W(\cdot;c)$ is of class $C^1(1,\infty)$.~ $\Box$ \end{proof}

 For $c\in(0,c_1)$, Theorem \ref{existencegeometric} establishes that the waiting region in the one-shot problem $\tild V$ of \eqref{eq:defqc} has a single connected component $(F(c),G(c))$, where $0 \leq F(c) < G(c) \leq f_0+c$.
-Then heuristically, in order for the value function $\tild V$ to be an appropriate candidate value function in the control problem \eqref{eq:defV}, the boundary $G$ should be repelling on $(0,c_1)$ in the sense of Definition \ref{def:rr}, that is, $G'(c) \geq 1$.
-We study next the derivatives of the boundaries $F$ and $G$.
+Then heuristically, in order for the value function $\tild V$ to be an appropriate candidate value function in the control problem \eqref{eq:defV}, the boundary $G$ should be repelling on $(0,c_1)$.